 As both the numbers of children being helped and the membership grew, it became clear that the Society needed a home.
-In October, 1954, the organization accepted the use of seven rooms, rent-free, on East Jefferson Boulevard.
-After several interim locations, in 1973 the Society moved to the vacant Sacred Heart Church on West Thomas Street.
+In October 1954, the organization accepted the use of seven rooms, rent-free, on East Jefferson Boulevard.
+In 1973 the Society moved to the vacant Sacred Heart Church on West Thomas Street.
 The Diocese of Fort Wayne-South Bend not only provided the use of the building but also authorized extensive remodeling and upgrading of the property.

-In 2007, the Chapter’s 60th Anniversary year, the Board of Directors began the search for a new location because the number of children and infants served annually had exceeded 4000.
-We had outgrown the aging Thomas Street building.
-The former Saint Patrick’s Parish school on Scott Street was underutilized by the parish.
-An agreement was reached between Father Lenard Chrobot and the Society to occupy the building.
-In May of 2008, after extensive remodeling of seven classrooms and two offices, the Christ Child Society moved 3 blocks to its new home.
-The Clothing Center, is the very heart of the South Bend chapter, which is 1 of 41 chapters throughout the U.S. of the National Christ Child Society.
+In 2007, the Chapter’s 60th Anniversary year, the Board of Directors began the search for a new location because the number of children and infants served annually had exceeded 4,000.
+CCS had outgrown the aging Thomas Street building.
+The former Saint Patrick’s School on Scott Street was underutilized by the parish and in May of 2008, after extensive remodeling, the Christ Child Society moved 3 blocks to its new home.

 The Christ Child Societies of South Bend and Fort Wayne were featured in the 2015 Annual Bishop’s Appeal.
 It is a great way to have a look at some of the programs offered in both areas of Indiana.
 2015 Bishop’s Appeal Video